DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "Anyway, let's go in.
 If we're going to remain here, we might be discovered by demon patrols.
 We have some business underground.
 I mean this Terminal's underground."

-Ashlan guided Kay, who walked alongside Saki.
+Ashlan guided Kai, who walked alongside Saki.
 The Terminal's doors seem to be blown off with by impact of explosion.
 Passing through crashed entrance, they started to descent to underground.